Blog>How-To Guides>How to avoid Christmas day disasters

 As snow drifts outside your window and a fire crackles in the hearth, your feelings toward the cold winter months start to soften.
 However, just as you snuggle beneath layers of wool, a pipe bursts and washes away your Christmas cheer.
 When the only liquid you want flowing on Christmas day is mulled wine and champagne, a flood can be devastating.

-• Solution: If disaster strikes, turn off the mains water and seek out emergency repairs from Checkatrade via Post a Job.
+Solution: If disaster strikes, turn off the mains water and seek out emergency repairs

 A power cut

-• Preparation: Prevent a power cut by switching off any unnecessary devices and lights.
-Above all, know where the fuse box is and familiarise yourself with the switches.
-Similarly, it pays to keep candles and lighters around the house should you need to invoke the good old days pre-Edison.
+Preparation: Make sure your electrics are meeting the current regulations and you have an up-to-date consumer unit.
+It also helps to turn off any unnecessary devices and lights as you go.
+Similarly, it pays to keep candles and lighters around the house should you need to invoke the good old days pre-Edison

-• Solution: If disaster strikes, seek out emergency repairs from an electrician via Post a Job on Checkatrade.
+Solution: If disaster strikes, seek out emergency repairs from an electrician on Checkatrade

 Gas leaks